samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

 every time a new signal of "HelloWorld::updateGreeting" is delivered to a workflow.
 The workflow interface can have only one @WorkflowMethod which is a _main_ function of the workflow and as many signal methods as needed.

-The updated workflow implementation demonstrates a few important Cadence concepts.
+The updated workflow implementation demonstrates a few important Temporal concepts.
 The first is that workflow is stateful and can have fields of any complex type.
 Another is that the `Workflow.await` function that blocks until the function it receives as a parameter evaluates to true.
 The condition is going to be evaluated only on workflow state changes, so it is not a busy wait in traditional sense.
 ```bash
 cadence: docker run --network=host --rm ubercadence/cli:master --do test-domain workflow start  --workflow_id "HelloSignal" --tasklist HelloWorldTaskList --workflow_type HelloWorld::sayHello --execution_timeout 3600 --input \"World\"